GlobalDataBarometer/handbook/docs/index.md

-# Global Data Barometer Handbook

-<iframe width="560" height="315" src="https://www.youtube.com/embed/j1AwnZdGQZI?controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You are viewing the Global Data Barometer Research Handbook (2021).
+# Global Data Barometer Research Handbook 2021

 ## Introduction
 Data is a source of power.
 It can be exploited for private gain and used to limit freedom, and it can be deployed as a public good—a resource for tackling social challenges, enabling collaboration, driving innovation, and improving accountability.